-A course designed by a student and a professor that addresses some particular area of interest in the area of biblical studies or that addresses a particular need in the student's academic program in New Testament studies.
+Course designed by student and professor to address some particular interest in the area of biblical studies or that addresses a particular need in the student's academic program in New Testament studies.
 CONSENT: Instructor.
 REPEAT: May be repeated.
-Formerly BIST 7650.
+FORMERLY: BIST 7650.